Servicemember's Civil Relief Act

 The lessor is prohibited from charging an early lease termination fee.
 However, any taxes, summonses, and title and registration fees and any other obligation and liability of the lessee in accordance with the terms of the lease, including reasonable charges to the lessee for excess wear, use and mileage, that are due and unpaid at the time of termination of the lease shall be paid by the lessee.

-Installment Contracts.
 The SCRA gives certain protections against repossessions for installment contracts (including automobile leases).
-If the contract was entered into before going on active duty and at least one payment was made before that time, the creditor cannot repossess the property, while the member is on active duty, nor can they terminate the contract for breach, without a court order.
+If the contract was entered into before going on active duty and at least one payment was made before that time, the creditor cannot repossess the property, while the member is on active duty, nor can they terminate the contract for breach without a court order.

-6% Interest Rate.
-If a service member’s military obligation has affected his/her ability to pay on financial obligations such as credit cards, loans, mortgages, etc., the service member can have his/her interest rate capped at 6% for the duration of the service member’s military obligation.
-Qualifying debts are debts that were incurred by the service member, or the servicemember and their spouse, jointly, before coming on active duty.
+If a servicemember’s military obligation has affected his ability to pay on financial obligations such as credit cards, loans, mortgages, etc., the service member can have his interest rate capped at 6% for the duration of the servicemember’s military obligation.
+Qualifying debts are debts that were incurred by the servicemember, or the servicemember and his spouse before coming on active duty.
 Debts entered into after going on active duty are not so protected.

 Notice that this particular provision of the act only applies if a servicemember's military service affects their ability to pay.
 However, the burden is on the creditor to seek relief in court if the creditor believes that the service member’s military career does not materially affect his/her ability to pay.
 The creditor must comply, unless he/she gets a court-order stating otherwise.
 In order for an obligation or liability of a servicemember to be subject to the interest rate limitation, the servicemember must provide to the creditor written notice and a copy of the military orders calling the servicemember to military service and any orders further extending military service, not later than 180 days after the date of the servicemember's termination or release from military service.